 - Engage in regular upgrading of their knowledge and skill set as part of ensuring both their personal success and the success of their employer.
 Many pursue graduate work, continuing education, or professional trainings.

-Consistent with our Program’s Educational Objectives, our students will have:
+Consistent with the program’s objectives, students will have:

 Bachelor of Science in Electrical Engineering